manasiumn37/DeepOpt/README.md

 files in the "src" directory:

-(1) LOS_Main.m:

--The main file which computes the performance metric (PM) of an input network using layer-specific optimal scheduling (LOS)
+(1) LOS_Main.m: The main file which computes the performance metric (PM) of an input network using layer-specific optimal scheduling (LOS)

 -Input: CNN topology, Hardware Specification, Technology parameters

 -Input: Performance Metric, one out of five PMs -- Energy, Delay, Energy×Delay, Energy^2×Delay, and Energy×Delay^2

 -Output: Name of the optimal scheduling branch for each layer

 -Output: Value of the PM using LOS and its improvement over the five fixed scheduling (FS) schemes

 (2) LOS_Computation.m: function to compute the PM of a network (used by LOS_Main.m)